A single-field-period quasi-isodynamic stellarator: Results

 Based on the VMEC result, we use the BOOZ\_XFORM code to find the magnetic field strength $|B|$ as a function of Boozer coordinates.
 This allows us to draw contours of constant $|B|$ and compare with the predicted contours in \cref{fig:elements}.
 The resulting properties of $|B|$ computed with BOOZ\_XFORM are shown in \cref{fig:BOOZ_xform_contours}.
-On the top left, we show the profile of the rotational transform $\iota(\psi)$ as calculated with VMEC and its corresponding value as calculated using the near-axis expansion.
-In the other three quadrants, contours of constant $|B|$ are shown at $s=0.17,0.5367$ and $0.9033$, where $s=\psi/\psi_b$ with $\psi_b$ the toroidal magnetic flux at the boundary.
+In the {top right and bottom} quadrants, contours of constant $|B|$ are shown at $s=0.17,0.5367$ and $0.9033$, where $s=\psi/\psi_b$ with $\psi_b$ the toroidal magnetic flux at the boundary.

 Next, we calculate the effective helical ripple, $\epsilon_{\text{eff}}$, \citep{Beidler1990,Nemov1999}, which quantifies the direct effect of the radial magnetic drift of trapped-particle orbits on neoclassical transport in the so-called 1/$\nu$ transport regime.
 This parameter vanishes for perfectly omnigeneous configurations and is a function of the radial position $r^2$.
 In \cref{fig:epsiloneff}, the profile of $\epsilon_{\text{eff}}$ is shown for the present configuration, calculated using the NEO code.
-The $\epsilon_{\text{eff}}$ found here is substantially lower than W7-X, even for the lower aspect ratio employed here.
+The $\epsilon_{\text{eff}}$ found here is substantially lower than W7-X, even for the lower aspect ratio employed here. {For such levels of $\epsilon_{\text{eff}}$, it is expected the collisional transport to almost certainly be weaker than the turbulent transport for this configuration.}